If you’re running a business today, you don’t need a website.

 Of course, the first step then is finding keywords that matter to your business.

 The good news is there are plenty of tools and resource guides that will help you find keywords.
 Even better, many of them are free!
 In fact, we’ve compiled a list of our favorite ways to find keywords for SEO.
+If you’re a local business, you should also learn how to do local SEO keyword research.

 Once you’ve identified potential keywords, you need to decide which ones you want to target.
 You don’t need fancy tools to do this — you can do it with a simple spreadsheet.
 Here’s how we do it, along with a downloadable spreadsheet template you can use to organize your own keyword research data.